ArianRai/Documentation/Typescript.md

 <!-- ## Using Tuples

-You can define a restricted matrix using tuples with fixed types per positions and values
+You can define a restricted matrix using tuples with fixed types per positions and values Here is an example of a grid for a Tic Tac Toe Game

 ```typescript
 type CellValue = 'X' | 'O' | ''